+It is only in the 1960’s that the gravel road was constructed.
 The engine keeps roaring as we pass by a heavily loaded truck that has slid into the ditch.
 The driver and his companions are silently waiting for help to unload their goods and get the truck back on the road.
 Sliding on the other side of the pass would have been lethal…

-As we make it to the top and pass the border post, we can notice that the paved road has already been completed on the plateau on the Lesotho side.
+As we make it to the top and pass the border post, we notice that the paved road has already been completed on the plateau in Lesotho.
 As the Land Rover slowly makes its way up on the smooth asphalt, road signs call for carefulness: “use caution when snow and ice”.
-Funny!
-Now that the dirt road has been tarred, caution is merely useless in icy conditions, as the road is so slippery that it cannot be driven.
+How ironic… Now that the dirt road has been tarred, caution is merely useless in icy conditions, as the road is so slippery that it cannot be driven.
 The former dirt road on which people drove slower and had more traction was much safer and usable all year round.

-Claire & Marcella
+Claire Lessiau & Marcella van Alphen (text & photographs)

 - For various adventures in the area, from hiking to horseback riding in Lesotho, refer to Drakensberg Adventures.
 The quality of their freelance guides and community approach to sustainable tourism make them an award-winning company.